Cambridge University Caving Club

-The Cambridge University Caving Club was founded in 1949.
-The club organizes single rope technique (SRT) training, social events, and weekend caving trips as well as longer expeditions.
+The Cambridge University Caving Club organizes single rope technique (SRT) training, social events, and weekend caving trips as well as longer expeditions.
+It was founded in 1949.

 The club occasionally publishes a journal of pursuits named Cambridge Underground.

 The club has held annual expeditions in a range of countries, including the Ardèche region of France for sport, Slovenia, and Ireland.
-Between 1988 and 1997 there were annual Christmas expeditions to Majorca, Spain.
+Between 1988 and 1997 there were annual Christmas expeditions to Mallorca, Spain.